Raising of school leaving age in England and Wales

-The raising of school leaving age (shortened to ROSLA) is the term used by the government for changes of the age at which a child is allowed to leave compulsory education in England and Wales as specified under an Education Act.
+The raising of school leaving age is the term used by the United Kingdom government for changes of the age at which a person is allowed to leave its compulsory education phase in England and Wales as specified under an Education Act.

-In England and Wales this age has been raised on several occasions since the introduction of universal compulsory education in 1880.
+In England and Wales, this age has been raised on several occasions since the introduction of universal compulsory education in 1880.
 Many of the increases in the 19th, 20th and 21st centuries were intended to generate more skilled labour by giving more time for pupils to gain skills and qualifications.
-Compulsory education was initially introduced for 5- to 10-year-olds in 1880.
+Education was initially made compulsory for 5- to 10-year-olds in 1880.
 The leaving age was increased to 11 in 1893, 12 in 1899, 14 in 1918, 15 in 1947 and 16 in 1972.

-In England, this was increased to 17 in 2013 and 18 in 2015 though that does not apply in Wales.
+In England (but not in Wales), provisions were added in 2015 which require those above the school leaving age (16) to either be in full-time (or part-time) work, or enrolled in further education, such as college or university (between the ages of 16 and 18).